 This is environmental health work at the full performance level.
-Employees in this class function as lead technical sanitarians in an environmental health district, or for a specialized water quality program, or serve in a staff capacity in the central environmental health program office.
-Employees coordinate the activities of lower level sanitarians and perform complex environmen¬tal health inspections.
+Employees in this class function as lead technical sanitarians in an environmental health district, or for a specialized water quality or tobacco control program, or serve in a staff capacity in the central environmental health program office.
+Employees coordinate the activities of lower level sanitarians and perform complex environmental health inspections.
 Employees perform a variety of administrative and technical environmental health program assignments, and employees may rotate through central program office and district assignments.
-Employees perform inspections to identify hazards and examine conditions as the affect public health in such areas as milk and food control, institutional sanitation and safety, hazardous materials, solid waste handling and disposal practice, vector control, lead poisoning, water potability, and environmental health.
+Employees perform inspections to identify hazards and examine conditions as they affect public health in such areas as milk and food control, institutional sanitation and safety, hazardous materials, solid waste handling and disposal practice, vector control, lead poisoning, water potability, tobacco control or environmental health.
 Explaining and interpreting public health code regulations to business owners, institutional administrators and the general public is a significant aspect of the work.

 Performs the duties described below with English language speaking and designated non-English speaking populations.

 Assists supervisor in coordinating and reviewing the activities of lower level sanitarians and seasonal employees; participates in training new staff in all aspects of environmental health; reviews inspection reports completed by lower level sanitarians and recommends action for all cases of non-compliance; accompanies lower level sanitarians on complex inspections and investigations as needed; schedules and conducts reinspections as required; performs supervisory duties in the absence of the Sanitarian Supervisor.